akcansoft/FFmpeg-Media-File-Converter/README.md

   - [Blog](https://mesutakcan.blogspot.com)

 ## Contributing

 Contributions are welcome!
-If you'd like to add features, fix bugs, or improve the code, feel free to open a pull request.
+To contribute:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes and push them to your fork.
+4. Open a pull request with a detailed description of your changes.